 You want to help your dog associate the kennel with positive experiences.
 Well, most dogs (although not all) love the car!
 Riding in a kennel in the car is a good safety precaution for a dog anyway, but it has the added benefit of helping the dog associate the kennel with good things like visiting the park or just spending time with you.
-Pictured is the Kurgo Wander collapsible dog carrier available through dogIDs.
+Check out the available kennel options at dogIDs.

 3. Let the dog out of the kennel before she starts barking.